masalinas/poc-training-swarm-samples/README.md

 Some Docker Swarm samples

 - [Sample_01](./sample_01/README.md):

-Deploy a stack with a service with a html image portal replicated
+    Deploying a stack with a service that implement a html portal

 - [Sample_02](./sample_02/README.md):

-Deploy a stack with a service from custom html image portal replicated
+    Deploying a stack with a service that implement a custom html  portal.

 - [Sample_03](./sample_03/README.md):

-Use a share volume share between many Busybox services
+    Use a share volume between many Busybox services

 - [Sample_04](./sample_04/README.md):

-deploy a redis dabase with a node backend and frontend (scale) with nginx balancer in Docker Standalone and Docker Swarm
+    Deploying a redis database with a backend and frontend nodeJS(scale) with nginx balancer in Docker Standalone and Docker Swarm